HTML5 Web Storage Security Risks: Safeguarding localStorage and sessionStorage

 Mitigating Web Storage Vulnerabilities

-1. Avoid Storing Sensitive Data in Web Storage
+1. Don’t Store Secrets in Web Storage

-2. Implement Strong Content Security Policies
+2. Implement a Strong Content Security Policy

-4. Validate and Sanitize Input
+4. Validate and Sanitize Everything

 Conclusion